Services

 Taxes that shape your Colombian real estate deal

-• Annual property tax (Predial): A municipal tax on the cadastral value, commonly within 1–16 per mil (0.1%–1.6%), with exact bands fixed by local councils; cities publish 2025 calendars and discounts for prompt payment.
+Annual property tax (Predial): A municipal tax on the cadastral value, commonly within 1–16 per mil (0.1%–1.6%), with exact bands fixed by local councils; cities publish calendars and discounts for prompt payment.

 NOTE!
 If you’re an American buyer, after paying Colombian taxes, you still must report to the IRS – report any rental income on Schedule E and typically claim the Foreign Tax Credit on Form 1116; accounts you use in Colombia may also trigger FBAR.
 Foreign real estate held directly isn’t reported on Form 8938, but foreign accounts are, when thresholds are met.

 Owning property in Colombia also comes with non-tax costs you should price in from day one.
 Which leads to the below – lean ranges so expats can budget fast and adjust for building and city.
+Varies by department/notary/transaction value.

-Cost item Typical range Notes
+Cost item Typical range Paid to Required vs optional Notes

-Ranges are planning estimates; confirm your notary’s tariff table and your building’s approved 2025 budget.
+Ranges are planning estimates; confirm your notary’s tariff table and your building’s approved 2026 budget.
 Cities revise registry/notary tariffs annually.
 For seasoned expats, these snapshots keep surprises low and negotiations sharp – then tailor to your target city and building rules.

 Want your tax prep price now?